Mucus-Farm/mucus-farm/README.md

 # Implementation Notes
-Here are some notes from way back about how this contract system works
+Here are some notes from way back about how this contract system works This is a project I did for a client that fell through, so I took this opportunity to open it up to being public.
+This project was supposed to be a variation of Wolf Game, but with some pokemon like evolution mechanics mixed in From the project, the most notable file I’d say is MucusFarm.sol I remember putting in a bit of time to figure out the mechanics for it

 ### $Mucus
 - 6% transaction fees